albiberto/usb-detector/README.md

 9. If now we start the app we received CORS error, to manage this we have to enable CORS on worker.

 ### Enable CORS
-Go to program class in worker projects to add CORS support
+Go to program class in worker project to add CORS support
 1. In ```ConfigureServices``` add the following
    ```csharp
    services.AddCors();